Azure/aks-periscope/README.md

 # Debugging Guide

 This section intend to add some tip for debugging logs for the aks-periscope.
-This will help beginers to locally debug the pod logs.
+This will help beginner to locally debug the pod logs.

-Scenario: User A, uses expired sas-token and converts into `base64` to be used in the deployment file.
+Scenario: User A, uses **expired** `sas-token` and converts into `base64` to be used in the deployment file.

 In the sceanrio above, the `kubectl apply -f deployment-file.yaml` will show no error but the output which will look like the one below.